RedisGraph/RedisGraph/docs/commands/graph.query.md

 - `TYPES`, if specified, contains one or more relationship types allowed in the path.
 Multiple relationship types should be seperated by `|` (e.g., `:R|Q`).
 When not specified - all relationship types are allowed.
 - `minLen` and `maxLen` are non-negative integers, `minLen` ≤ `maxLen`, specifying the minimal and maximal allowed path length (number of relationships along the path).
 When only `minLen` is specified then `maxLen` = `minLen`.
 When both are not specified - the path length is unbounded.
 A 0-length path means that the two connected nodes are the same node (no relationship).

-In RedisGraph, each match to a variable-length path between nodes `a` and `b` is a finite sequence of edges and nodes that starts and ends with an edge, where `a` and `b` may not appear, and no node may appears more than once.
+In RedisGraph, each match to a variable-length path between nodes `a` and `b` is a finite sequence of edges and nodes that starts and ends with an edge, where `a` and `b` may not appear, and no node may appear more than once.
 Note that other OpenCypher implementations may use different definitions (e.g., nodes may repeat, but no edge may appear more than once).

 Example: